TLINDEN/golsky/README.md

 * move mouse while middle mouse button pressed: move canvas
 * escape: reset to 1:1 zoom
 * s: save game state to file (can be loaded with -l)
+* c: enter copy mode.
+Mark a rectangle with the mouse, when you release the mous button it is being saved to an RLE file
 * q: quit

 # Report bugs